 Alongside our 'Privacy by Design' approach to protecting data, we ensure the maximum security of data that is processed, including as a priority, when it is shared, disclosed and transferred.
-Our Information Security Policies provide the detailed measures and controls that we take to protect personal information and to ensure its security from consent to disposal.

 We carry out information audits to ensures that all personal data held and processed by us is accounted for and recorded, alongside risk assessments as to the scope and impact a data breach could have on data subject(s).
 We have implemented adequate and appropriate technical and organisational measures to ensure a level of security appropriate to the risk.